uniphil/trc-plaintext/TRC-2015-Executive-Summary.md

 [O]ur cultures, our languages, our values, and spiritual beliefs that have taken care of us at this gathering … they will become tools for the healing of a nation.[^200]

-At the Québec National Event, TRC Honorary Witness and a former prime minister, the Right Honourable Paul Martin, reminded participants about the role that education played in the attempted destruction of Aboriginal families, communities, and nations, and the role it must play in repairing this damage.
+At the Québec National Event, =|TRC=Truth and Reconciliation Commission of Canada= Honorary Witness and a former prime minister, the Right Honourable Paul Martin, reminded participants about the role that education played in the attempted destruction of Aboriginal families, communities, and nations, and the role it must play in repairing this damage.
 He said,

 > I’ve talked to a number of the people here, some of the members of parliament are here …